Gardner's Trust Braille Music Literacy Awards

 - to perform the piece from memory on their chosen instrument.

 - to read the piece out loud, listing all the symbols used in the piece.

 Candidates may choose in which order they attempt these tasks.

 The tests are open to young people below the age of 19.
 Most candidates are entered by their braille music teacher or parent.
 Candidates may enter each level only once.

-If this is not enough temptation, the winner(s) at each level receive a braille certificate and a financial prize of between £10 and £250.
+In addition, the winner(s) at each level receives a braille certificate and a financial prize of between £10 and £250.

 Preparing for the test

 For the full regulations and details of what is required at each of the five levels and advanced level, download the latest guidelines and specimen tests in braille or print (2009).